OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 ---
-summary: Develop a Progressive Web App (PWA) by creating a Mobile App and toggling the feature on.
-Try it out in Android and iOS.
+summary: Develop a Progressive Web App (PWA) by creating a Mobile App and toggling on the option to distribute the app as PWA.
+Try your app in Android and iOS.
 tags: support-application_development; runtime-mobile;
 ---